Bridges of the Grand Canal.

 The first dry crossing of the Grand Canal was a pontoon bridge built in 1181 by Nicolò Barattieri.
 It was called the Ponte della Moneta, presumably because of the Mint that stood near its eastern entrance.

-The connection with the market eventually led to a change of name for the bridge.
-During the first half of the 15th century two rows of shops were built along the sides of the bridge.
+The connection with the market eventually led to a change of name.
+During the first half of the 15th century two rows of shops were built along the sides.
 The rents brought an income to the State Treasury, which helped maintain the bridge.

 Antonio da Ponte’s design submission was successful and was finally completed in 1591.
-It is remarkably similar to the wooden bridge it succeeded.
+It is remarkably similar to the wooden structure it succeeded.

-The bridge has a single span and is supported at either end by thousands of buried wooden piles.
+It has a single span and is supported at either end by thousands of buried wooden piles.
 It is surmounted by a double external row of small arched shops, crowned with larger central arches; allowing pedestrians to pass from the central shopping lane, to the panoramic external steps.
-The bridge is decorated with stone reliefs towards the base.
+It is decorated with stone reliefs towards the base.
 On one side is the scene of the Annunciation and on the other are Venice’s two patron saints, St. Mark and St. Theodore.

-The engineering of the bridge was considered so audacious, that architect Vincenzo Scamozzi predicted future ruin.
-The bridge has defied its critics to become today one of the architectural icons of Venice.
+The engineering was considered so audacious, that architect Vincenzo Scamozzi predicted future ruin.
+It has defied its critics to become today one of the architectural icons of Venice.

 Please see my other posts in the “History and Architecture” category: History and Architecture category